suresh1986/consolesnake/README.md

 consolesnake
 ============

-Snake game but in console
+This is a basic snake game found in old nokia mobile but made for console.
+This is made in C++.